COVID-19 12 March, 2021 - New Zealand is at Alert Level 1.

-- No, Councill will not pick up leaves, which have blown on to private properties.
+No, Council will not pick up leaves, which have blown on to private properties.
 Also the Council does not require property owners to pick up leaves which blow from their properties onto reserves or road reserves.

 Q. I have a tree on my property which I think is worthy of being protected, do Council protect trees on private property?

-- No, the Council only registers Protection Orders for trees on Council land.
+No, the Council only registers Protection Orders for trees on Council land.
 However you may enter into a private convenant to protect your tree.
-For information on how to enter a Protection Covenant, contact Central Hawke's Bay District Council, Planning Department, phone (06) 857 8060
+For information on how to enter a Protection Covenant, contact our Planning team on +6 857 8060

 Q. Who is responsible for trimming trees overhanging roads/footpaths?

-- Council is required to ensure that there is 4.2 metres clearance over the carriageway and 2.4 metres over the footpath.
+Council is required to ensure that there is 4.2 metres clearance over the carriageway and 2.4 metres over the footpath.
 Council is responsible for it's own trees/vegetation in this regard and property owners for theirs.
 When a complaint regarding overhanging private vegetation is received a standard letter is issued to the owner/occupier as appropriate.
 This is followed by a house visit if necessary.
-If there is still no result our own forces will carry out the work at the owner's cost.
+If there is still no result Council will organise a contractor to carry out the work at the owner's cost.